nickolanack/rwae-forms/README.md

 								|-section.admin
 								|-form.scheduled.job
 								|-...
+						|-submit/cancel buttons
 				|-addendum.workspace
 						|-...
+						|-submit/cancel buttons
-				|-...
+				|-... (quarterly)
 				|
 				|-UIFormManager.js
 				|-script:
-					-configure UIFormManager with the current forms on the page, set the default values for each form
+					-configure UIFormManager with the current forms on the page, set the default values for each form, and other params like dom elements for sumbit buttons all will be managed by UIFormManager.
+					 UIFormManager handles display and populating the forms and extracting and submiting form data
 				|
 				|-UsersForms.js : TODO this is currently part of UIFormManager.js but it should be extracted
 				|-script: